500 Days Of Film Reviews Monsters Starring Scoot McNairy And Whitney Able

 When you decide to watch a film called ‘Monsters’ you can’t help but have a few preconceived ideas.
 You think that there will be running, screaming, fighting.
 Above all, you think that the movie will contain lots of, well, monsters.

+Indeed, it is not always clear who the actual monsters are in the movie.
 As we follow Andrew and Sam on their road trip, we see the devastation in the infected area.
-However, it is not clear whether the destruction has been at the hands of the monsters or as a result of the military that is trying to destroy them.
+However, we are not sure if the destruction has been at the hands of the monsters or as a result of the military that is trying to destroy them.

 And it is not as if you don’t see any monsters in Monsters.
-They are there and they are pretty impressive when they do appear.
+They are there and they are pretty impressive.

 The making of Monsters almost threatened to overshadow the film itself.
 There was much discussion surrounding the fact that the film’s visual effects were created on director Gareth Edwards’ home computer and the entire film cost a minuscule $500,000.